Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 ## Synchronization between StudentSchoolAssociation document (Document table), StudentSchoolAssociationAuthorization, StudentIdSecurableDocument, and StudentId-Securable document (Document table)

-**** Continue StudentIdSecurableDocument refinement here, look at putting EdOrgId array directly onto StudentSchoolAssociationAuthorization

-Note: This version assumes frequent recalc of EdOrgId array for a Student, derived from StudentSchoolAssociationAuthorization and EducationOrganizationHierarchy.
-May want to change to denormalize EdOrgId array directly onto StudentSchoolAssociationAuthorization.
-This will require additional synchronization for changes to EducationOrganizationHierarchy.

 * StudentSchoolAssociation (Document table)
   * Create
     1. Insert StudentSchoolAssociation document into Document
     2. Insert derived row into StudentSchoolAssociationAuthorization
     3. Compute EdOrgId array for Student from SchoolId and EducationOrganizationHierarchy
+    4. Include EdOrgId array on StudentSchoolAssociationAuthorization row
-    4. Insert EdOrgId array into each StudentId-Securable Document
+    5. Update EdOrgId array on each StudentId-Securable Document, using StudentIdSecurableDocument

   * Update (including cascade)
     1. Update StudentSchoolAssociation document in Document
     2. Detect changes to either StudentId or SchoolId - StudentSchoolAssociation allows identity updates
        1. If none, done.
-       2. If change to StudentId, treat as Delete and Create
+       2. If change to StudentId or SchoolId, treat as Delete and Create
-       3. If change to SchoolId, compute and insert EdOrgId array into each StudentId-Securable Document

   * Delete
-    1. Null out EdOrgId array in each StudentId-Securable Document
+    1. Null out EdOrgId array in each StudentId-Securable Document, using StudentIdSecurableDocument
     2. Delete StudentSchoolAssociation document
     3. Delete cascade will remove StudentSchoolAssociationAuthorization row

 * StudentId-securable Document (Document table)
   * Create
-    1. Insert StudentId-securable document into Document
-    2. Lookup StudentSchoolAssociationAuthorization for Student
-    3. Compute EdOrgId array for Student from SchoolId and EducationOrganizationHierarchy
+    1. Lookup EdOrgId array on StudentSchoolAssociationAuthorization for StudentId
-    4. Insert EdOrgId array into each StudentId-Securable Document
+    2. Insert StudentId-securable document into Document, including EdOrgId array

   * Update (including cascade)
       1. Update StudentId-securable document in Document
       2. Detect changes to StudentId
          1. If none, done.
-         2. If change to SchoolId, lookup StudentSchoolAssociationAuthorization for Student, compute and insert EdOrgId array into Document
+         2. If change to SchoolId, lookup StudentSchoolAssociationAuthorization for Student, update EdOrgId array on Document

   * Delete
     1. Do nothing security-related